como-consumir-un-api-rest-como-clientes-con-c

 esp8266-client-api-rest-nodejs

-As we see the code, without being particularly difficult, is somewhat cumbersome and repetitive.
-In the next entry, we will see how to consume a Rest API in a simpler way thanks to the RestSharp library.
+As we can see, the code, while not particularly difficult, is somewhat cumbersome and repetitive.
+In the next post, we will see how to consume a REST API more easily thanks to the RestSharp library.